Course Descriptions

 One part of a two-part introduction to the discipline of sociology, the study of society.
 It examines how we come to understand and experience ourselves and the world around us and how we create culture.
 Students will be introduced to the study of culture, socialization, social interaction, identity formation and self-fashioning, the social construction of class, gender and race, age, deviance, and other social phenomena.

-Note: Students who have taken SOC 110.6 may not take this course credit.
+Note: Students who have taken SOC 110.6 may not take this course for credit.
+Costs in addition to tuition may apply to Independent Studies sections of this course.

 An introduction to and general overview of the various theoretical perspectives on race and ethnic relations and ethnicity.
 Addresses such issues as assimilation, racism, ethnic persistence, multiculturalism, and domination.

-Analysis of social change in rural areas with emphasis on links between the social organization of resource-based industries and the social characteristics of rural communities.
-Rural Canada is the primary focus but international rural development issues are considered.
+Analysis of change in rural areas with emphasis on links between the organization of resource-based industries and the characteristics of rural communities.
+The focus is on contemporary rural development experiences in North America and in selected additional international contexts.

 A comparative sociological analysis of ethnic relations will include discussion of ethnic stratification, separatism, pluralism, and politicization of ethnic minorities in selected societies.